-A: Youth Rec athletes and their families must provide transportation to/from dryland training and Bogus Basin Nordic Center for on-snow practices during the winter.
+A: Youth Rec families can choose the transportation add-on for van rides to/from Bogus Basin Nordic Center for on-snow practices during the winter.
 Devo and Comp athletes can ride in the team van to/from the Nordic Center; this transportation fee is included in the tuition.